Anil Sarkar

-Anil Sarkar (died 11 February 2015) was an Indian politician and member of the Communist Party of India (Marxist).
+Anil Sarkar (1 September 1939 - 11 February 2015) was an Indian politician and member of the Communist Party of India (Marxist).
 He was a nine-term member of the Tripura Legislative Assembly representing the Pratapgarh assembly constituency.

 Political career

 Sarkar completed his post-graduation in Bengali language from the Calcutta University, West Bengal.
 In 1956 he joined the Communist Party of India and later in 1964, when the Communist Party of India (Marxist) was established, he joined the CPI(M).

 A staunch Communist, Sarkar was first elected to the Tripura Legislative Assembly from the Teliamura (Vidhan Sabha constituency) in 1972 on a Communist Party of India (Marxist) ticket and defeated his opponent Bir Chandra Barman by about 1600 votes.
 In the next assembly election of 1977 Sarkar changed his constituency to the Pratapgarh (Vidhan Sabha constituency) and won against the Indian National Congress candidate Madhusudan Das by about 7500 votes.